Iasa-Global/btabok/pages/competency_model/industry_analysis.md

 | | -   Learner will be able to identify emerging technology trends and technology shifts on the hype cycle
 | **CITA -- Associate** | -   Learner will be able to identify primary and secondary business trends influencing the industry
 | | -   Learner will be able to identify technology trends influencing the industry
-| **CITA -- Specialist** | -   Learner will be able to identify secular as well as fast moving trends driving the industry
+| **CITA -- Professional** | -   Learner will be able to identify secular as well as fast moving trends driving the industry
 | | -   Learner will be able to analyze impact of industry and technology trends on existing technology and new initiatives.
-| **CITA -- Professional** | -   Learner will be able to assess historical industry trends and trend cycles
+| **CITA -- Distinguished** | -   Learner will be able to assess historical industry trends and trend cycles
 | | -   Learner will be able to analyze forces driving industry trends on a global scale
 | | -   Learner will be able to define enterprise technology strategies that can drive positive outcomes from emerging trends